-Points will be awarded in two ways, either 1st place to 4th place or 1st place to 10th place.
-In any championship were When points are awarded from 1st to 4th place it will be in any championship or competition eliminations are done, i.e quarter finals, semifinals and a final, points will be awarded from 1st to 4th, because it would be impractical to have additional runs to determine a winner beyond 4th place.
-In any championship were the winner is determined from the fastest ET of the day, then points will be awarded from 1st to 10th.
+Points will be awarded from 1st place to 4th place.
+When points are awarded from 1st to 4th place it will be in any championship or competition when eliminations are done, i.e. quarter finals, semifinals and a final, points will be awarded from 1st to 4th.

-In all National Championships and Challenges, Regional and Club Championships using elimination rounds to determine a winner in the respective class, points will be awarded as follows:
+In all Regional and Club Championships using elimination rounds to determine a winner in the respective class, points will be awarded as follows: